nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-Wastage of roasted chicken rice has been updated to '5.0' kg!
+Wastage of 'roasted chicken rice' has been updated to 5.0 kg!
 ____________________________________________________________
 ```

 Example of usage (selecting **no**):